mak3r/matrix-portal-billboard-ble/docs/architecture.md

 * Controller:

     * has a known set of 'screens' written to its memory
-    * has wifi access
+    * has ble access
-    * connects to billboard AP
+    * connects to billboard ble
-    * displays the current screen
+    * may display a representation of the current screen
         * may display it's connection status
-    * Sends a screen when the A button is pressed
+    * has a way for human interaction to be converted into screen change commands

 * Billboard

-    * Is a WiFi AP
-    * Hosts 2 http request capabilities
-        * GET (returns information about the billboard)
+    * Has BLE
-        * POST (the screen to display and for how long)
+    * Responds to single character commands 'p'revious and 'n'ext
+    * Replies with the `screen` currently displayed

 ## Usage

-*
+*  Can vary by controller